 - Students will need either their CatCard or the pre-assigned barcode image that will be emailed to them at the end of July.

 - Students will not be able to request a specific check in time.
 If a students need to move in early, they are encouraged to contact Residence Life at 406-994-2661 or email@example.com.

-- The Welcome session for August Orientation will be in the Brick Breeden Fieldhouse.
-This move was made to insure students and their families have ample time to move into the residence halls.
+- The Welcome session for August Orientation will be in the Brick Breeden Fieldhouse in the afternoon.

-- Residence Life offers loft bed rentals for Johnstone Center (Pryor, Colter, Mullan) and Hannon Hall students on a first come first serve basis.
-All other halls (except Quads and some ResLife Apartments) will bed lofting systems.
-More information about loft bed rentals and bed lofting systems is available online, here.
+- Residence Life offers loft bed rentals for Johnstone Center (Pryor, Colter, Mullan) students on a first come first serve basis.
+All other halls (except Quads and some ResLife Apartments) will have bed lofting systems.
+More information about bed lofting systems is available online, here.